-As you can’t judge a book by its cover, you can’t judge the people of some communities by the place name.
+Just as you can’t judge a book by its cover, you can’t judge the people of a particular community by the place name.
 After all, when you live in a place called Hell, you have to have a sense of humor.
-And many of them would love for you to visit!
+And many of them would love for you to visit.

 1. Hell, Michigan

-Hell, Michigan grew up around a grist mill on what is now named Hell Creek.
-The name “Hell” has a couple of legends associated with its origin.
-One attributes it to a resident overhearing a German conversation by travelers that said, "So schön hell!" which means "So beautifully bright!"
+Hell, Michigan, grew up around a grist mill on what is now named Hell Creek.
+The name Hell has a couple of legends associated with its origin.
+One attributes it to a resident overhearing a German conversation by travelers who said, "so schön hell!" which means "so beautifully bright!"
 Another quotes grist mill owner George Reeves as saying, about naming the town, "I don't care, you can name it Hell for all I care."